China Doll (film): Reception

-Considered a modest but interesting film, China Doll received favorable critical reviews.
+China Doll received favorable critical reviews at the time of its release.
 Variety noted the film had, "the warmth and humor of a romance between a burly air corps captain and a fragile oriental beauty."
 Howard Thompson, reviewer for The New York Times found it "(a) familiar war drama (that) has some winning aspects. ...
 Under Mr. Borzage's leisurely, gentle staging, the love story dominates the picture."

-More recent reviews have treated China Doll as one of Borzage's best and a fitting penultimate testament to his career.
-A lengthy review by Dan Callahan laid out the tropes of his earlier works were present: "China Doll is a delicate, spare, old man's movie, with quiet attention to character detail (even Ward Bond's priest is sensitive and thoughtful).
+More recent reviews have also been positive.
+A review by Dan Callahan laid out the tropes of his earlier works were present: "China Doll is a delicate, spare, old man's movie, with quiet attention to character detail (even Ward Bond's priest is sensitive and thoughtful).
 There's a melancholy, pessimistic slant to the dialogue that isn't lingered over; the movements of the actors and the compositions are so stylized and presentational that it almost feels, at magical times, like a silent film.
 The ending is surprisingly violent, even brutal, but in a brief coda, Borzage observes the regeneration of beauty in the couple's child, even as he has shown the lovers' bond and their kindness viciously wiped out by war."